ovh/docs/pages/web_cloud/web_hosting/git_integration_webhosting/guide.en-gb.md

 Once you have created your webhook in GitHub, go to the list of your webhooks and select the one you have just created, or click `Edit`{.action}.

-On the screen that pops up, click on the `Recent Deliveries`{.action} tab.
+On the screen that appears, click on the `Recent Deliveries`{.action} tab.
 To send a test event specifically, GitHub usually sends a `ping` event when creating the webhook, and you can use the `Redeliver`{.action} button next to this event to test it.

 If the test has worked, the `Response`{.action} tab returns a code of 200.
 If an error code is returned (usually 500 or 400), this means that your webhook has been misconfigured.
 Return to the form for adding a webhook, and check the information, specifically the webhook URL provided by OVHcloud.